babak2/HAAMoS/README.md

 - Right-click on the HAAMoSModel.java file in the Eclipse Package Explorer to open the pop-up menu.

-- From the pop-up menu, select "Run As" and then choose "Open Run Dialog..." option.
+- From the pop-up menu, select "Run As" and then choose the "Open Run Dialog..." option.

 ![Open Run Dialog](./Images/open-run-dialog.png)